tanmay-pro/SimpleRA/README.md

 - Assignment statements
 - Non-assignment statements

-_Note: Not all operators have been implemented, some have been omitted for you to implement in later phases_

 ---

 ## Non Assignment Statements

-Non-assginment statements do not create a new table (except load which just loads an existing table) in the process
+Non-assignment statements do not create a new table (except load, which loads an existing table) in the process.

 - LOAD
 - LIST